Disaster Legal Help Victoria

 • contact the residential rental provider to attempt to end the tenancy by consent.
 Be careful not to give up any rights to compensation

-• apply to the Victorian Civil and Administrative Tribunal (VCAT) for a reduction of your lease, if you are on a fixed-term tenancy.
+• apply to VCAT for a reduction of your lease term, if you are on a fixed-term tenancy.
 In this scenario, VCAT may order you to pay compensation to the residential rental provider, and you will also have to wait until the VCAT hearing

-• if you are on a periodic lease, provide 28-days written notice of your intention to vacate to the residential rental provider.
+• if you are on a periodic lease (month-to-month or similar), provide 28-days written notice of your intention to vacate to the residential rental provider.
 If you were denied access to the home, you could potentially claim the rent paid for that period as compensation.
+You can apply to

 Residential landlords and disasters

-If you are a residential rental provider (you own the property) and the home is unfit to live in, has been destroyed totally, or has been damaged to such an extent that it is unsafe, you can end the lease by giving the renter an official “Notice to vacate to renter/s of rented premises”.
-This form is available from the Consumer Affairs Victoria websiteExternal Link .
+If you are a residential rental provider (you own the property) and the home is unfit to live in, has been destroyed totally, or has been damaged to such an extent that it is unsafe, you can end the lease by giving the renter an official 'Notice to vacate to renter/s of rented premises'.
+This form is available from the Consumer Affairs Victoria website.

 You can give the renter an immediate termination date – that is, the same date that you issue the Notice to Vacate.
 Alternatively, you may want to try to work out an agreement with the renter.
 You do not have to help the renter find another place to live in, but your help might be appreciated.